 Balconies Vs Roof Terraces: The Difference

 Building Regulations clearly differentiate the two, classifying balconies as ‘Specified Attachments’ – i.e. something that is ‘attached’ to an external wall.

 NHBC and BS8579 go on to further distinguish roof terraces and balconies, agreeing:

-Attached balconies are differentiated from roof terraces in that they are not over habited or conditioned spaces and are usually bolted to, or cantilevered from, the external wall.
+Attached balconies are differentiated from roof terraces in that they are not habited or conditioned spaces and are usually bolted to, or cantilevered from the external wall.
 This also includes most inset balconies.